ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Interactive-marker-basic-controls/Interactive-marker-basic-controls.rst

 These new marker types support various kinds of 3D motion with a mouse.

-* MOVE_3D: Drawn as a box-marker in the tutorial, this interaction mode allows 3D translation of the marker (in the camera plane by default, and into/out-of the camera while holding shift).
+* **MOVE_3D**: Drawn as a box-marker in the tutorial, this interaction mode allows 3D translation of the marker (in the camera plane by default, and into/out-of the camera while holding shift).
-* ROTATE_3D: Drawn as a box marker in this tutorial, this interacton mode allows 3D rotation of the marker (about the camera plane's vertical and horizontal axes by default, and about the axis perpendicular to the camera plane while holding shift).
+* **ROTATE_3D**: Drawn as a box marker in this tutorial, this interacton mode allows 3D rotation of the marker (about the camera plane's vertical and horizontal axes by default, and about the axis perpendicular to the camera plane while holding shift).
-* MOVE_ROTATE_3D: This interaction mode is the union of MOVE_3D (default) and ROTATE_3D (while holding ctrl).
+* **MOVE_ROTATE_3D**: This interaction mode is the union of ``MOVE_3D`` (default) and ``ROTATE_3D`` (while holding ctrl).
 An interactive marker can have multiple redundant control types; in this tutorial, the box is a 3D control yet the marker also has a simple set of 6-DOF rings-and-arrows.

-It is possible to write an Rviz plugin that allows 3D grabbing of these markers using a 6D input device such as a Phantom Omni or Razer Hydra.
+It is possible to write an Rviz plugin that allows 3D grabbing of these markers using a 6D input device such as a Phantom Omni,Razer Hydra or a SpaceMouse.

 4. 6-DOF (Arbitrary Axes)
 ^^^^^^^^^^^^^^^^^^^^^^^^^